Seymour College: Service

 Crescam Ministrando, I grow by serving, has been the college's motto and guiding philosophy since the college's foundation in 1922.
 Service Learning is embedded in the curriculum from Reception to Year 12 and the whole-school approach is centred around ‘Justice’ for people and the world in which they live.

 Campus

 Seymour College is situated on a single 10 hectare campus, located 5 km southeast of the Adelaide city centre, in the Adelaide foothills.
 The campus is a blend of both old and new buildings.
 Some of the college's notable older buildings include the historic "Barr Smith House" (formerly the "Wooton Lea" mansion), the bluestone and brick former laundry, stables and cottages, pump house, and the former coach-house turned music room.

 Other facilities include: two theatres, a Sports Centre including facilities for indoor basketball, netball, tennis, badminton, weights training and exercise, a science centre, two libraries, swimming pool, an oval for athletics, softball, soccer, and hockey, and a Boarding House including dining hall and health centre.

 House system

 As with most Australian schools, Seymour College uses a house system; however, it is unique in that it is referred to as a "Clan" system.
-The four Clans are: Bruce (White); Cameron (Yellow); Douglas (Blue) and Stewart (Red).
-The four Clans compete against each other each year in various events for the Clan Cup.
-These events include Swimming Carnival, Sports Day, Clan Choral, Clash of the Clans, and the Clan Can Plan.